 - Interest only secured loans.

-What purposes can Buy to Let Second Charge Mortgages be used for?
+What can a BTL Second Charge Mortgage be used for?

-Who can Obtain a Second Charge Buy to Let Mortgage?
+Who can apply for a Second Charge Buy to Let Mortgage?

 As we have briefly mentioned, an applicant does not need to live in the property to apply for a second charge mortgage, and in some circumstances, even further borrowing can be made such as a third or fourth mortgage on the same property.